 If the microalbuminuria test is positive, it indicates the blood vessels to your kidneys are damaged.
 It also reflects more widespread blood vessel disease that can increase your risk of heart problems.
 Therefore your doctor may take the following steps:

-Prescribe medicines to slow kidney damage.
-Your doctor may recommend starting specific medicines to prevent further damage to your blood vessels and kidneys.
+Recommend medication to slow kidney damage.
+Your doctor may recommend starting specific drugs to prevent further damage to your blood vessels and kidneys.
 If the microalbumin level is very high, your doctor may recommend you have another type of urine test that involves you collecting your urine for 24 hours to more accurately determine the extent of damage to your kidneys and see how well they are working.

 Better blood pressure control.
 Controlling your blood pressure has also been shown to reduce the risk of kidney damage related to diabetes.
 It is important your blood pressure is checked each time you go to the doctor.
 The recommended goal for blood pressure control in people with diabetes is less than 130/80.